Big Foot

 black and white movies popular way

-back when.
 They must have been as

 strong as Big Foot is reputed to be.